 a small rented farm, especially one in Scotland, comprising a plot of arable land attached to a house and with a right of pasturage held in common with other such farms.

-Glen – Although we are based in the Yorkshire Dales we have always had a very strong link to Scotland and everything Scottish.
+Glen – Although we are based in the Yorkshire Dales we have always had a strong link with Scotland.
 A large amount of the shops we have supplied for over 30 years are in Scotland, we use Scottish materials where possible including genuine Harris Tweed and many of the products themselves have a distinct Scottish flavour from tartan scarves to woolly jumpers and tweed caps.

 We are often told by people visiting Scotland that they discovered a Glencroft label in a shop in the far reaches of the Scottish Highlands and islands.
 Working with and supporting these small shops has been a core part of our business since we began, and we relish our annual trips to visit them.

 Croft – As a small family business based in the idyllic Yorkshire Dales we also hope that ‘Glencroft’ evokes the honest rural lifestyle that is at the heart and soul of our business.

 The brand goes back further than us, it was originally registered as a clothing brand in Glasgow in the 1960s, also known as ‘Glencroft of Scotland’, now long defunct.

 It was only when we came to register that name in the late 1980s that we were informed of its history and thought it was rather appropriate to take forward into the 21st Century.